LorealCI/eventure/README.md

 ![Computer & Mobile phone Wireframe](static/images/event-app-wireframe.png)

 # ERD
-I created the ERD with chatGPT
+We created the ERD with chatGPT
-Throughout the project we updated the event model field to include more features that we wanted.
+Throughout the project we updated the event model field to include more features that we wanted to include.

 ![ERD](static/images/basic-erd.png)